abiyasa/popuphelp.js/README.md

 * Add new help topic/content easily.
 Help content files are loaded dynamically
 * Customize and style the popup using Twitter Bootstrap

+## How to use
+* Add/extract this popup help to your web app project
+* Create a simple javascript to show the popup: TBD

 ## How to add a new help topic
 * Create an HTML file on folder `topics`, containing the help text.
 * If you need to add image or asset, add it to folder `topics/img`